 We would like each of you to do at least two acts of body activism this week and then let us know how they go at the next session.
+Would you all be willing to do that?

 For example, you could: